We wear it practically every single day. But can makeup give you cancer? It’s worth investigating!

 By Diane Small

-After Johnson & Johnson were recently slapped with a heavy lawsuit after a judge ruled that the company’s shower and talc products had likely caused the plaintiff’s ovarian tumor, many have been wondering: can makeup give you cancer?
-Brace yourself for a shock: in most countries, the beauty, cosmetics and makeup industries are pretty much unregulated.
-Indeed, there are very few rules regarding what companies can and can’t put in the potions that go onto – and into – your skin, even when those ingredients are known carcinogens.
+Though many of us believe our governments are here to protect our health, the reality is that in most countries, the beauty, cosmetics and makeup industries are pretty much unregulated.
+Indeed, there are very few rules regarding what companies can and can’t put in the potions that go onto – and into – your skin.
+Even when those ingredients are known carcinogens.

-Sadly, we can’t even rely on labels that make healthy claims: in the UK, for example, companies get away with using the words ‘Organic’ or ‘Natural’ even if only as little as 70% of the ingredients are organic–and whatever else that remains could be comprised of very harmful chemicals.
+Sadly, we can’t even rely on labels that make healthy claims.
+In the UK, for example, companies get away with using the words ‘Organic’ or ‘Natural’ even if only as little as 70% of the ingredients are organic.
+And whatever else that remains could be comprised of very harmful chemicals.

 What it means is that the ingredient is seen as “generally” safe in the doses presented in that product.
 But what if you use that product every single day for a decade?
 Is that quantity of the ingredient still safe?
 And what if that ingredient is combined with other chemicals.
 Is it still ok then?

 1. Cadmium, Lead and Other Heavy Metals

-In: Lipsticks, Eyeshadow, Blusher, Cover Stick, Foundation
+Found in: Lipsticks, Eyeshadow, Blusher, Cover Stick, Foundation

-Some Brands Using It: Maybelline, L’Oreal, Nars.
+Some brands using it: Maybelline, L’Oreal, Nars.

 2. Ethanolamine Compounds

-In: Eyeliners, Mascara, Eye shadows, Blush, Make-up bases, Foundations.
+Found in: Eyeliners, Mascara, Eye shadows, Blush, Make-up bases, Foundations.

-Some Brands Using It: Cover Girl, Maybelline New York, Neutrogena, Revlon
+Some brands using it: Cover Girl, Maybelline New York, Neutrogena, Revlon

-Health Concerns: May increase risk of cancer especially with prolonged and repeated use; bio-accumulation, organ system toxicity.
+Health concerns: May increase risk of cancer.
+Especially with prolonged and repeated use; bio-accumulation, organ system toxicity.

-3. Formaldehyde and Formaldehyde Releasing Preservatives
+3. Formaldehyde & Formaldehyde Releasing Preservatives

-In: Coloured cosmetics, Eyelash Glue, Nail Polish
+Found in: Coloured cosmetics, Eyelash Glue, Nail Polish

-In: Lipsticks, Nail Polish.
+Found in: Lipsticks, Nail Polish.

-Some Brands Found Using It: Avon, Rimmel, Coty
+Some brands found using it: Avon, Rimmel, Coty

 Health concerns: Endocrine disruption, associated with cancer growth, persistence and bioaccumulation, ecotoxicology, organ system toxicity.

-In: Just about anything, from eyelash glue and makeup to skincare products
+Found in: Just about anything, from eyelash glue and makeup to skincare products

-Some Brands Found Using It: Many!
+Some brands found using it: Many!
 Surprisingly, LUSH, Kiehl’s and other ‘natural’ brands

-Health Concerns: Parabens are being phased out for use in the EU as they have been clearly linked to cancer.
+Health concerns: Parabens are being phased out for use in the EU as they have been clearly linked to cancer.
 Also related to developmental/reproductive toxicity, Ecotoxicology, Endocrine disruption, Allergies/immunotoxicity.

 But considering that the average woman wears over 500 chemicals a day, eats nearly 4 pounds of lipstick in a lifetime and absorbs 60% of all makeup and cosmetics into her bloodstream, isn’t it better to be safe than sorry?